 Recently I went to England to visit some family an a sick little granny (don’t worry she is okay now), while there I decided to spend a few days sightseeing in London and that then expanded to a”quick” day trip to Paris from London via the Eurostar.
 I’ve always wanted to see Paris, even if it was just for the day.

 When I told friends what I was doing, they asked me why would you travel to one country to day trip to another?
 Why did I think a day trip to Paris would be a good idea?
 Being an Australian, I didn’t know when I was going to be in Europe next, so i wanted to take advantage of being on that side of the work.
 I thought I’m so close I may as well take a quick day trip over and get a feel for Paris.
 I checked online to see if I could find the best day trip from London to Paris and ended up booking through Viator, i found this tour was the best priced tour and everything was taken care of!

 The Eurostar Train from London to Paris

-I arrived at St Pancras International station at the crack of dawn (5:30am) – (Hot Tip, if you plan to catch the tube make sure your nearest station is operating or you are carrying cash as you may need to catch a taxi) I got in line and waited for our tour guide from Premium tours to “whisk me away to the train” however this didn’t happen.
+I arrived at St Pancras International station at the crack of dawn (5:30am) – (Hot Tip, if you plan to catch the tube make sure your nearest station is operating or you are carrying cash as you may need to catch a taxi) I got in line and waited for my London to Paris day trip with Premium tours.
 We each went through the line and were provided with an envelope that contained 2 train tickets (one to Paris and another back to London) and an itinerary for our day trip to Paris.
 I went through security and passport control (customs) and waited for my train.